sedaprotocol/seda-chain/README.md

 [twitter-badge]: https://img.shields.io/twitter/url/https/twitter.com/SedaProtocol.svg?style=social&label=Follow%20%40SedaProtocol
 [twitter-url]: https://twitter.com/SedaProtocol

-This repo contains our blockchain layer, written with the help of the [CosmosSDK](https://github.com/cosmos/cosmos-sdk).

 [SEDA](https://seda.xyz) is an open-source data transmission and computation network that enables a permissionless environment for developers to deploy data feeds.
 It is built on top of [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and [CosmWasm](https://github.com/CosmWasm/wasmd).

 To learn about SEDA protocol, please visit [docs.seda.xyz](https://docs.seda.xyz).<br>